jaydenaung/CloudGuard-ShiftLeft-CICD-AWS/README.md

 ### AWS IAM Roles needed for the following AWS services

-The role(s) will be created as part of creating a codepipeline.
+The role(s) will be created as part of creating a CodeBuild project.
 Please take note that the role used by codebulid requires permission to access to a number of AWS resources such as S3.

-* CodeBuild

 - For CodeBuild Role, two additional policies need to be attached to it on top of of the policies that were attahed when it was created.